JohnDev19/HiveHTML/README.md

 # HiveHTML - Code Editor

-HiveHTML is a collaborative and efficient code editor for HTML enthusiasts.
-Join the coding hive and experience code editing with powerful features.
+HiveHTML is a collaborative and efficient code editor designed with a primary focus on HTML, but now expanded to support various programming languages.
+Join the coding hive and experience versatile code editing with features.

 # Screenshots